 Alachua County Gardening Programs

-The UF/IFAS Extension Alachua County Office is pleased to announce the following Environmental & Community Horticulture Programs for September 2017.
-These programs are being offered by Dr. Denise DeBusk, Environmental & Community Horticulture Agent, at the UF/IFAS Extension Alachua County Office (2800 NE 39 Avenue, Gainesville) unless otherwise indicated.
+The UF/IFAS Extension Alachua County Office is pleased to announce the following Environmental & Community Horticulture Programs.
+These programs are being offered at the UF/IFAS Extension Alachua County Office (2800 NE 39 Avenue, Gainesville) unless otherwise indicated.

-Newberry Library Branch (110 S Seaboard Drive, Newberry, FL 32669), by Doug Collins, Master Gardener
+Newberry Library Branch (110 S Seaboard Dr, Newberry, FL 32669) by Lois McNamara, Master Gardener (see attached flyer)

 Fall and winter are a great time to garden in Alachua County.
 This class will go over which plants to growand how to grow them.
 Cabbage, kale, broccoli and different greens will be covered.
-There is no cost to attend this class.
-Please register to attend this class through Eventbrite at http://tinyurl.com/y7nqezhm.
-Limited to 30 participants.

 For more information about these programs call 352-955-2402.
 Visit the UF/IFAS Alachua County Extension website for additional programs offered by the Extension Office.
 And be sure to visit their Facebook page.